iontorrent/sdk-docs/source/plugin/reference.rst

 In many situations for plugins, there needs to be some sort of configuration declared before the plugin run time, which means that the plugin needs to implement an interface to allow users to configure it.
-Users can select from 3 configuration options in the Torrent Browser: global, plan, and manual.
+Users can select from 3 configuration options in |TS|: global, plan, and manual.
 The HTML pages can reference static assets, see :ref:`plugin_files`.

 Global Configuration
 ~~~~~~~~~~~~~~~~~~~~

-Include an html file named *config.html* in your root plugin directory to enable global configuration.
+Include an HTML file named *config.html* in your root plugin directory to enable global configuration.
-This HTMl window appears in an iframe on the global plugin configuration page at */configure/plugins/*.
+This HTML window appears in an iframe on the global plugin configuration page at */configure/plugins/*.
-Click the gear icon next to a plugin, then select "Configure".
+Click the |gear_icon| (Settings) next to a plugin, then select "Configure".

 **Reading Configuration**